Opposites – A contrario

 Negative form:

-In practice, the « logical form » is obtained by replacing the indefinite terms (the variables), by letters.
-The initial proposition is noted in the standard form of the analyzed propositions « A is C » (Ryan), or « S is P » (Walton).
-This writing abbreviation, very useful because it avoids the tortuous formulations sometimes necessary to correctly express the coreference.
+In practice, the « logical form » is obtained by replacing the indefinite terms (the variables), with letters.
+The original proposition is written in the standard form of the analyzed propositions, « A is C » (Ryan), or « S is P » (Walton).
+This shorthand is, very useful because it avoids the complicated formulations that are sometimes necessary to correctly express coreference.

-A « logical form » in the strong sense would be a form capable of being used in a logical calculation.
+A « logical form », in the strong sense, would be a form that could be used in a logical calculation.
 But the only operation here is the actualization of the generic form (topos) into a specified form (enthymeme).

-1.3 Is the topos of opposites intrinsically fallacious?
+2.2 Is the topos of opposites fallacious in itself?

-Applied to the logical implication, « A implies B », the topos validates the conclusion « not-P implies not-Q ».
-A sufficient condition is taken as necessary and sufficient.
-The conclusion is not « quasi-logical », but simply false, as a case of a negation of the antecedent (modus tollens), S. Deduction.
+Applied to the logical implication, « A implies B« , the topos validates the conclusion « not P implies not Q« .
+A sufficient condition is mistakenly considered to be necessary and sufficient.
+So, the conclusion is not « quasi-logical », but simply false, as a case of a negation of the antecedent (modus tollens), see Deduction.

-Let us consider a non-transparent box; we know that1) It contains two kinds of objects, cubes and balls; 2) These objects are red or green (or exclusive); 3) Objects of the same shape are of the same color.
+Consider an opaque box: 1) It contains two kinds of objects, cubes and spheres.
+2) These objects are either red or green (or exclusive).
+3) objects of the same shape have the same color.

-The observer draws an object from the box, for example a ball, and sees that it is green.
-In this case, a ball is a non-cube; and the non-green is red.
-We can safely conclude that the balls are green; and that the non-balls (cubes) are non-green (i.e., blue).
+In this case, a ball is a non-cube, and a non-green object is red.
+We can safely conclude that the balls are green; and that the non balls (cubes) are non green (i.e., red).

-Corresponding to a semantic rule, the topos of the opposites can be found in literary passages, where it serves poetic oratory amplification without losing its argumentative value of confirmation.
+The topos of the opposites can be found in literary passages, where it serves as poetic oratorical amplification without losing its argumentative value of confirmation.

-Satan leads the war against the angels, and has just undergone a cruel defeat.
-He calls “His potentates to council”, and explains to their assembly how a new weapon of his invention — powder and gun — will permit them to take their revenge.
+In Milton’s Paradise Lost, [1667], Satan leads the war against the angels, and has just suffered a cruel defeat.
+He calls “his potentates to council”, and explains to their assembly how a new weapon of his invention — gunpowder and cannons — will enable them to take their revenge.

 He ended, and his words their drooping cheer